CBDA Vs CBD: What Are the Differences?

 Potential Therapeutic Uses of Cannabinoids With Professor Roger Pertwee.
 CBDA discussion begins at 06:04 and ends at 08:34.

-Normally, CBDA and the other acidic forms of cannabinoids are .
+Normally, CBDA and the other acidic forms of cannabinoids are not considered to be pharmacologically active.
 This is because they don’t affect the body’s endocannabinoid system in the same way that their decarboxylated forms do.
 As a result, most research has focused on the effects of CBD and THC, rather than CBDA and THCA.

 But new research is beginning to challenge this idea.

 It all began in 2008, when researchers noticed that the molecular structure of CBDA closely resembled that of other common nonsteroidal anti-inflammatory drugs (NSAIDs).
-The team then investigated the potential of CBDA to and found that CBDA demonstrated the same COX-2 inhibitor behavior that enables NSAIDs to tackle inflammation.
+The team then investigated the potential of CBDA to act as an anti-inflammatory agent and found that CBDA demonstrated the same COX-2 inhibitor behavior that enables NSAIDs to tackle inflammation.

 CBDA benefits and medical use